-- 1. Copy of terms of settlement dated 17/11/2022 admitted as Exhibit AM. - 2.
-Copy of letter of undertaking dated 21/11/2022 admitted as Exhibit AM 1. - 3.
-Copy of letter of demand dated 28/11/2022 together with affidavit of service dated 9/2/2023 admitted as Exhibit AM 2.
+1. Copy of terms of settlement dated 17/11/2022 admitted as Exhibit AM.

+2. Copy of letter of undertaking dated 21/11/2022 admitted as Exhibit AM 1.

+3. Copy of letter of demand dated 28/11/2022 together with affidavit of service dated 9/2/2023 admitted as Exhibit AM 2.

 During cross examination of PW1, the witness maintained that she is a staff and a manager of the claimant, she maintained that the claimant via a power of attorney donated the power to institute this action to the lawful attorney.
 The witness maintained that the power of attorney document is between the claimant and her lawyer, that she is not aware if same is before this Court.
 The witness confirmed that Exhibit AM & AM1 were written at the police station.
-The witness stated that she cannot remember when she vacated the premises but that the defendant inspected the premises after they were done packing.
-The witness maintained that the letter of demand in Exhibit AM 2 was served by the claimant's counsel on the defendant upon the claimant's instruction.
+The witness stated that she cannot remember when she vacated the premises but that the defendant inspected the premises demand in Exhibit AM 2 was served by the claimant's counsel on the defendant upon the claimant's instruction.
 The witness stated that the company informed her that Exhibit AM2 was served on the defendant but conceded to not having any signed acknowledgment copy before this Court.
 The cross examination of PW1 was concluded and the witness was discharged in the absence of any reexamination.
 The claimant closed his case.